The FICE Training

 There are three in-person workshops, each lasting three days addressing the following topics:

-1. COMMUNICATION OF THE INSTITUTIONAL IDENTITY
+1. COMMUNICATION OF THE IDENTITY AND INSTITUTIONAL IMPACT

 Participating organizations learn about communication for social change and how to identify, create and communicate their institutional identity (mission, vision, and values).